This Day In Writing History

 The Mousetrap holds the record for the longest initial run of any play in history, with over 24,000 performances and counting.
 When the play made its debut in 1952, the original cast featured Sir Richard Attenborough as Detective Sergeant Trotter and his wife, Sheila Sim, as Mollie Ralston.
 In 1974, after 9,000 performances, the production was moved to St. Martin's Theatre, where it still runs today.

 "I specialize in murders of quiet, domestic interest." - Agatha Christie

-Today's video features the promotional trailer for a recent production of The Mousetrap at the Lakewood Playhouse in Lakewood, Washington.
+Today's video features the promotional trailer for a recent production of The Mousetrap by the Spotlight Theatre Company in Denver, Colorado.
 Enjoy!